Linux is the most common platform for scientific computing.

 Filename completion.

-Variablename completion: echo $[TAB][TAB]
+Variablename completion: echo $[TAB][TAB].

-Username completion: cd ~[TAB][TAB]
+Username completion: cd ~[TAB][TAB].

-Hostname completion ssh hwachou@[TAB][TAB]
+Hostname completion ssh hwachou@[TAB][TAB].

 It can also be customized to auto-complete other stuff such as options and command’s arguments.
-Google bash completion
+Google bash completion for more information.

-prints the contents of a file:
+cat prints the contents of a file:

 cat runSim.R